UCLan named in the Best Global Universities Rankings 2017

 Vice-Chancellor Professor Mike Thomas said: “It’s positive news that we’ve broken into this list for the first time in our history.
 It’s a great achievement to be named among the world’s top higher education institutions and one we’re very proud of.
 This year we have featured in four major global world rankings and this is very encouraging for us.
 It shows the strides the University community is taking are being recognised across the world.”

-This success follows on from recent excellent success in the THE World University Rankings, QS World Rankings and the Centre for World University Rankings when it was named in the top 3.7% of all worldwide universities.
+This success follows on from recent excellent success in the THE World University Rankings, QS World Rankings and the Centre for World University Rankings when it was estimated to be in the 3.7% of all worldwide universities.